8 Financial statements: A second look

 does not equal che

-, there are firms whose statements of cash flows reconcile with changes in ch
+, there are some firms whose statements of cash flows reconcile with changes in ch

-and firms whose statements of cash flows reconcile with changes in ch
+and other firms whose statements of cash flows reconcile with changes in che

 tol <- 0.1